LudvigOlsen/groupdata2/README.md

 Divides the data into a specified number of groups.
 Excess data points are placed randomly in groups (only 1 per group).

 E.g. group sizes: 12, 11, 11, 11, 12

+### Specify list

+##### Method: l\_sizes

+Uses a list / vector of group sizes to divide up the data.
+Excess data points are placed in an extra group.

+E.g. n = c(11, 11) returns group sizes: 11, 11, 35

+##### Method: l\_starts

+Uses a list of starting points to divide up the data.
+Starting points are values in a vector (e.g. column in dataframe).
+Skip to a specific nth appearance of a value by using c(value, skip\_to).

+E.g. n = list(11, 15, 27, 43) returns group sizes: 10, 4, 12, 16, 15

 ### Specify step size